CONFLATOR: Incorporating Switching Point based Rotatory Positional Encodings for Code-Mixed Language Modeling: Code-Mixing: Juxtaposition of two Languages

 \textit{Gaaye}\textsubscript{\texttt{HI}} \textit{aur}\textsubscript{\texttt{HI}} \textit{dance}\textsubscript{\texttt{EN}} \textit{kare}\textsubscript{\texttt{HI}}\\ \textbf{English translation: }sing and dance \end{quote}

-With the proliferation of code mixing on the internet, it is important to study language processing and language modeling for code-mixed languages.
-While language modeling using neural networks has come a long way, replacing n-gram language models with distributed neural representations \cite{Bengio:2003:NPL:944919.944966} to recent large transformer-based pre-trained language models (LMs) such as GPT-x \cite{radford2019language}, BERT \cite{devlin2018bert} etc., code-mixed language modeling using state-of-the-art (SoTA) Transformer-based models is still underexplored.
+With the proliferation of code-mixing on the internet, it is important to study language processing and language modeling for code-mixed languages.
+While language modeling using neural networks has come a long way, replacing n-gram language models with distributed neural representations \cite{Bengio:2003:NPL:944919.944966} to recent large transformer-based pre-trained language models (LMs) such as GPT-x \cite{radford2019language}, BERT \cite{devlin2018bert} etc., code-mixed language modeling using state-of-the-art (SoTA) Transformer-based models is still under-explored.

 The biggest hindrance in the adoption of SoTA Transformer-based LMs for code-mixing can be attributed to data scarcity.
 While Transformer-based \cite{DBLP:journals/corr/VaswaniSPUJGKP17} architectures such as BERT and GPT have set new benchmarks in the domain of language modeling, they are infamous for their low sample efficiency.
 In other words, the voracious data appetite of Transformers and the lack of substantial code-mixed datasets in the community is the primary reason for the technological hindrances in the area of code-mixed language modeling compared to vanilla language modeling.